zzengsuper/devops/jenkins/README.md

 # Jenkins

-Environment:
+> Setup Jenkins master node and slave node on docker

-Setup Jenkins master node and slave node on docker Setup Prometheus and Grafana on docker to monitor and overview Jenkins performance and health
+> Setup Prometheus and Grafana on docker to monitor and overview Jenkins performance and health

 ## Jenkins master setup